WordPress Optimize

 By default, WordPress interacts with other websites that allow pingbacks and trackbacks.
 Every time your website or one of your blog posts is mentioned on such a website, your website is automatically notified – and this places an additional load on the database.

-If you don't need this feature (the added value is negligible in my opinion anyway), then you should deactivate pingbacks and trackbacks.
-Again, the WP-Optimize plugin can help.
+If you don’t need this feature (the added value is negligible in my opinion anyway), then you should deactivate pingbacks and trackbacks.
+The WP-Optimize plugin can also help here.
 For the sake of completeness, however, it must be mentioned at this point that this is more of a theoretical problem.
 We have not yet encountered any serious performance losses for this reason.

 #10 Prevent hotlinking